LLayta/LLayta.github.io/content/posts/asymptotic_analysis/index.md

 Asymptotic analysis is analyzing an algorithm's behavior as we give it really large inputs; we only care about really large inputs in CS.
 We analyze the behavior by converting the algorithms work into a function that I call a "work function" or $T(n)$.

 ## Why does this matter to programmers?
-Understanding how to use these notations and their differences is because it allows us to model how algorithms' performance scales with large inputs.
+Understanding how to use these notations, and their differences is because it allows us to model how algorithms' performance scales with large inputs.
 This is primarily useful for software engineers or systems engineers that deal with a large amount of data.

 Heavy emphasis on the "**how algorithms' scale at large inputs**" part from our previous paragraph.
 These notations do **NOT** describe how fast the algorithms are, it strictly describes how they grow given large inputs.
 Just because an algorithm has a faster or slower time complexity than another, doesn't mean it's faster or slower.